 Alexandros Panos, Paediatrician, 2nd University Paediatric Department, “P. & A. Kyriakou.”
 Athens Children’s Hospital

-Alexandra Soldatou, Assistant Professor of Paediatrics, Medical Faculty of the University of Athens, “P. & A. Kyriakou,” Athens Children’s Hospital, Head of the Child Safety Care Unit
+Alexandra Soldatou, Associate Professor of Paediatrics, Medical Faculty of the University of Athens, “P. & A. Kyriakou,” Athens Children’s Hospital, Head of the Child Safety Care Unit